 Unfortunately – indeed, shamefully, in the modern world, the generalist teacher without having received professional training in the visual arts or on issues of sustainable development, is usually called upon to teach art lessons, filling in the gaps left by the lack of specialized visual art educators.

 Institutions have the responsibility of training and educating teachers in these two areas of art and sustainability, thereby enabling them to succeed in their own professional development and growth.
 If the teachers’ imaginations and visions are extended, and they become willing to experiment with the synergy of the two subjects of VAE and ESD, they will be able to introduce radical changes in the daily experiences of their classrooms and to the broader culture of their students by encouraging them to engage more systematically.
-An interdisciplinary approach not only encourages visual education and an the appreciation visual cultural assets, but also promotes appreciation for all forms of art, jointly or separately, both in the curriculum and in daily life; indeed, in all areas of the lives of young people.
+An interdisciplinary approach not only encourages visual education and the appreciation visual cultural assets, but also promotes appreciation for all forms of art, jointly or separately, both in the curriculum and in daily life; indeed, in all areas of the lives of young people.

-Discussing changes in social manners through VAE and reacting to several life issues is a matter of creative processes, a form of art.
-When such experience occurs, satisfaction runs deep between students, thus increasing the likelihood of obtaining a holistic, valuable education.
-This concept of what is educationally valuable is foreign to current western pedagogical practices that attempt to quickly stimulate and motivate students using reward systems that have no intrinsic connection with everyday life issues, their culture or with the work they are asked to do.
+Discussing changes in social norms and reacting to diverse issues in life through VAE activates creative processes – a form of art.
+When students undergo such experiences, they enjoy deep feelings of satisfaction, increasing the likelihood that they will obtain a holistic, valuable education.
+This concept of what is educationally valuable is foreign to current western pedagogical practices that seek to quickly stimulate and motivate students using reward systems that have no intrinsic connection with the genuine issues of real life, the students’ culture or the work they will eventually do as adults.

 As the current CARE project has demonstrated, motivating teachers to draw connections between the two subjects in school life remains a matter of personal choice rather than an official state policy or concern.
 Research, relevant certified training accessible to all, informed educational institutions and school counselors, partnerships with research centers and universities, and establishment of a network of intergenerational learning support are much needed, but remain in the early stages of development in several countries.
 Meanwhile, the list of VAE and ESD shortcomings in formal education remains long.
 Teachers who have received basic training, such as the initial participants in the CARE project, are already making connections, asking deeper questions, and engaging their students in dynamic discussions, motivating them to reflect and re-create.